Who is affected by Making Tax Digital?

 The government will be introducing the digital system for all VAT-registered businesses with a taxable turnover below £85,000 by April 2022.

-All self-employed, partnership businesses and landlords with annual business or property income above £10,000 will need to follow MTD Income Tax rules for their next accounting period on or after April 2023.
+All unincorporated businesses with annual business or property income above £10,000 will need to follow MTD Income Tax rules for their next accounting period on or after April 2024.

 Making Tax Digital for Corporation Tax will not be mandated until at least April 2026.

 It is vital to establish how you will comply with these new regulations and make sufficient plans and decisions in readiness for these changes.

 Honey Barrett fully understand how demanding running a small business can be.
 We are here to help alleviate any concerns you may have about managing your records digitally.

 How will I submit my VAT returns to HMRC?

 Affected businesses must use HMRC compatible accounting software or appoint an agent to submit returns to HMRC on their behalf.

 From April 2022 all UK businesses that are VAT registered will be expected to submit their records digitally, every quarter.